shuhei-kuroiwa/econometrics-study-log/README.md

 Studying causal ML and econometrics toward data-driven decision making in business and policy.
 Current focus: causal inference, treatment effect estimation, and applied econometrics for business decision-making.

+9/18: I read textbook, and reviewed Adjusted R-squared and multicolineality theory. and I also reviewed some important tips, like the correlation between sales of ice cream and water accidents, and why if R^^2 is 1, it doesn’t work(because it is just identity equation.
 9/17: I took a whole day rest, slept well.
 9/16: today I worked at the internship, and reflected some reviews on my report, and i almost of reviews were about data definition and KPIs, in business context, they should be more important I guess.
 9/15: Today, I continued solving some questions about hypothesis testing theory.
 After that, I joined the Research Workshop for Young Researchers at Kobe University, but most of the attendees were graduate students, so I could only understand roughly 20% of the content.
 I felt overwhelmed by most topics, except for the econometrics field.
 However, I could hear other people’s research questions and career plans, so it was really insightful.
 I was especially interested in spatial econometrics.
 Its motivation is a little similar to time series analysis, so it was easier to understand than the other topics.
 I also felt that theoretical microeconomics is literally difficult.
 I could not understand their methods, but their research content and motivation were interesting.